wp-plugins/contact-form-7/readme.txt

 * Added default:get, default:post and default:post_meta options to get default values from the context.
 * Translations for Turkish, German, Portuguese, Dutch, and Hebrew have been updated.
 * WordPress 4.0 or higher is required.

-= 4.0.3 =

-* The contextual help tab has been added to admin pages.
-* Changed the admin menu icon to "email" dashicon.
-* Translations for Croatian, Turkish, and Catalan have been updated.

-= 4.0.2 =

-* Introduced wpcf7_build_query() to correctly apply urlencode to keys and values in URL queries.
-* Translations for Portuguese, Spanish, Hungarian, and German have been updated.

-= 4.0.1 =

-* Fixed a bug that caused an error when creating new contact forms in some environment.
-* Translations for Portuguese and Croatian have been updated.

-= 4.0 =

-* The default mail template changed (see [Best Practice to Set Up Mail](http://contactform7.com/best-practice-to-set-up-mail/)).
-* Translations for Slovak, German, Turkish and Portuguese have been updated.
-* WordPress 3.9 or higher is required.